 A drive-through animal safari, Fossil Rim has over 50 different animals from Texas and around the world that visitors can view from their car, or on one of the guided tours.
 Most of the animals along the route will come running for a treat from the feed bags you can purchase at the front gate.
 There’s also a Children’s Nature Center, Cafe and Gift Store.
 In addition, they offer special events such as story time, photography workshops, camps and group events!
 You can even extend your stay in one of Fossil Rim’s lodging options!

 Fossil Rim was recently named the Best Safari Park in the U.S. by USA Today.

 Our family has been visiting Fossil Rim since my children were infants, and we’ve acquired plenty of Mommy Tips through the years.
 Here’s my best tips, along with some information about the animals and images during different seasons.

 Due to Covid-19, ticket purchases are online and you don’t have to leave your car!
-Purchase your tickets well in advance, because they do sell out, or become a member!
+Purchase your tickets well in advance, especially during Spring Break, because they do sell out, or become a member!
 In addition to free admission, Members can come any day, even those “sold out” days!